 Food Delivery Service DoorDash Expands to North Miami and Broward

-Food delivery services are nothing new in Miami, with companies like UberEats, Postmates, and Grubhub transporting everything from doughnuts to burgers from a restaurant to someone's doorstep.
-As of February 2017, California-based service DoorDash joined in too, alluring potential customers through restaurant partnerships with Doraku, Novecento, and Harry's Pizzeria, as well as Meat Market, which, until DoorDash , never offered delivery.
+This past February saw the Miami debut of the California-based service DoorDash , which has attracted customers through restaurant partnerships with Doraku, Novecento, and Harry's Pizzeria, as well as Meat Market, which never offered delivery until DoorDash came along.

 Add your comments below